shawnhall/windows_ad/README.md

 ##Usage

 Class: windows_ad
-We have disabled the forest creation functionality for our purposes.
+*NOTE: The forest creation functionality has been disabled for our purposes.*
 ```
 Example - Create a new forest
 	class {'windows_ad':